mgesoftware/murph/README.md

 ## Conclusion

 Murph is a powerful, easy-to-use Python framework for building fast, reliable GRPC services.
 With its Django-like models and automatic Protobuf generation, Murph makes it easy to create complex data models and high-performance services.
 We invite you to contribute to the public repository and help us make Murph even better.
-Whether you're a seasoned developer or just starting out, Murph is the perfect choice for your next GRPC project.